Best Medigap Plans for Low-Income Seniors

 - Instant plan pricing available

-- UnitedHealthcare has the only Medicare Supplement plans endorsed by AARP
+- Only Medicare Supplement plans endorsed by AARP

 - Discounts for dental, vision, and hearing

-- Preventative benefits, including Renew Active fitness membership
+- Preventive benefits, including Renew Active fitness membership

-- Website is jam-packed with health, financial, and housing resources for older adults
+- Health, financial, and housing resources for older adults

 Cons About AARP